gsoft-inc/wl-eventgrid-emulator/README.md

 To use the EventGridEmulator Docker image, you can follow these steps:

-1. Create a development certificate in order to allow https communication with the emulator[^1] ([for more info on mkcert used to create certificate](https://github.com/FiloSottile/mkcert)):
+1. Create a development certificate in order to allow https communication with the emulator[^1] ([for more info on mkcert used to create certificate](https://github.com/FiloSottile/mkcert)).
+You can use the script provided in this repo:

     ```powershell
     .\devtools\Install-Certificate.ps1